hastec-fr/apash/README.md

 ## <a id="compatibility" ></a> ✅ Compatibility
 A compatibility [matrix](doc/fr/hastec/apashCompatibilityTable.md) is available.<br/>
-The compatibility is tests on the functions of the library (directory: *src/fr/hastec/apash*), not on the tools around (doc test...) where it's recommended to use latest shell versions.
+The scope of this matrix is on the functions of the library (directory: *src/fr/hastec/apash*), not on the tools around (doc test...) where it's recommended to use latest shell versions when you developp new features.

 ### Bash
 Currently, the library (not tools) is compatible from bash version 5.2 to 4.3 (2014-02-26)<br/>